OpenChartProject/OpenChart/docs/FileFormats.md

 The serializer is responsible for reading and writing the FFO to a stream.

-**Importing**: The serializer accepts a byte stream and unserializes it into a FFO.
+**Importing**: The serializer accepts a byte stream and deserializes it into a FFO.

 **Exporting**: The serializer accepts a FFO from the converter, serializes it, and writes it to the byte stream.